luetkemj/snail6/README.md

 `npm test` Run all tests

-`npm run preprod` Build the application and run dist locally via python SimpleHTTPServer at port 8000
+`npm run preprod` Build the application and serve locally on port 1234

 `npm run deploy` Build application and deploy to github pages